 Another way you can find your routing number is while logged into your Bank of America account.
 While you are logged in, you will be able to find your routing number in your account information.

 If for some reason you have having trouble locating it, you can always contact support.
 This is a very common number that all customers need, so they should be able to help you right away.

 The Bank of America contact number is 1-800-933-6262.

-While Logged in to the Bank of America Mobile App
+How to Find Bank of America Routing Number on App

 Bank of America also has a mobile app you can use for all of your online banking.
-Since the routing number is available via online banking, you can also use the mobile app to find this number.
+Since the American Bankers Association or ABA routing number is available via online banking, you can also use the mobile app to find this number.

 With the world becoming increasingly mobile, it only makes sense that mobile banking would allow you find your routing number.

 Routing numbers are something we really cannot do without in the banking world.
 However, their original purpose may be different from how we think about them today.